Best Spinning Reel for Bass

-In this article, we are going to take a look at why spinning reels are so popular for going after one of the most popular game fish in the world.
+In our article about spinning reels here, we discussed which ones are the best overall.
+In this article, we are specifically going to take a look at why spinning reels are so popular for going after one of the most popular game fish in the world.

 We will examine characteristics that should be present in a bass spinning reel and then take a look at five spinning reel models that we think excel in bass fishing.